zhampel/github-contributing-guide/docs/checklist.md

 - [ ] Checked

 ## FM
 Q: How many Mi Familia tortillas you can eat in a single sitting?
-1 dozen
-A:
+A: 1 dozen
-- [x] Not checked
+- [] Not checked
-- [ ] Checked
+- [x] Checked

 ## VS
 Q: What's the tiniest thing you've ever cooked?
 Largest?